-Congregation Beth Judea, Long Grove, IL, a 1998 Open Hearts Award winning congregation, keeps inclusion in the forefront with special events and programming about welcoming members of all abilities as active participants in Jewish life.
+Congregation Beth Judea, Long Grove, IL, a 1998 Open Hearts Award winning congregation, keeps inclusion in the forefront with special events and programming.

 The Inclusion Awareness Shabbat Workbook is a publication of Pathways.org, a national non-profit organization founded in 1985, to empower parents and health professionals with FREE resources on the benefits of early detection and early intervention for children's motor, sensory, and communication development.
 Visit www.pathways.org for additional information.